Communication

 Disadvantages

-In conclusion, I2C is a robust wireless communication protocol for controlling peripheral devices because it supports multiple master and slave devices and just like UART, it only requires two lines to communicate.
+So that’s I2C.
+It’s a solid pick for driving peripheral devices since it handles multiple master and slave devices, and like UART it only needs two lines to talk.

-Here are the default I2C lines in different Arduino boards:
+Here are the default I2C lines on different Arduino boards:

 That’s it for I2C!
 Hope to see you at the final one!